pdf-association/pdf-issues/docs/32000-2-2020/clause09.md

     <td>number</td>
     <td>
       (<i>Optional</i>) The width to use for character codes whose widths are not specified in a font dictionary’s <b>Widths</b> array.
-      <del onMouseEnter="mouseEnter(this)" data-issue="453">This shall have a predictable effect only if all such codes map to glyphs whose actual widths are the same as the value of the <b>MissingWidth</b> entry.</del>
+      <del onMouseEnter="mouseEnter(this)" data-issue="453" data-iso="approved">This shall have a predictable effect only if all such codes map to glyphs whose actual widths are the same as the value of the <b>MissingWidth</b> entry.</del>
-      <ins onMouseEnter="mouseEnter(this)" data-issue="453">To ensure predictable results, all such codes must map to glyphs whose actual widths are the same as the value of the <b>MissingWidth</b> entry - otherwise results are implementation dependent.</ins>
+      <ins onMouseEnter="mouseEnter(this)" data-issue="453" data-iso="approved">To ensure predictable results, all such codes must map to glyphs whose actual widths are the same as the value of the <b>MissingWidth</b> entry - otherwise results are implementation dependent.</ins>
       Default value: <i>0</i>.
     </td>
   </tr>